-Only levels 1 to 3 headings appear in the TOC and only level 1 headings appear capitalised.
-Although level 2 and 3 headings appear capitalised within the main body, if capitalisation is required for any letters to be displayed within the table of contents other than level 1, they must be capitalised when being written as the section heading.
+Only levels 1 to 3 headings appear in the TOC and only level 1 headings appear capitalized.
+Although level 2 and 3 headings appear capitalized within the main body, if capitalization is required for any letters to be displayed within the table of contents other than level 1, they must be capitalized when being written as the section heading.